department-of-veterans-affairs/vets-website/content/pages/healthcare/apply.md

 ### How long will it take to process your application?

 Less than one week.
 If more than a week has passed since you submitted your application and you haven't heard back, please don’t apply again.
-Call **1-877-222-VETS** (8387), then press 2.
+Call **855-574-7286**.

 ### Are you eligible for VA health care?